Why ChatGPT recommends three other restaurants and not yours

 - "best [cuisine] for groups [city]"

-Run each in ChatGPT (with web search on).
-Note which businesses are cited.
-If your name doesn't appear, look at what was cited — it'll tell you what's missing for you.
+Run each in ChatGPT with web search on.
+Note who's cited.
+If your name doesn't appear, look at what was cited — it tells you exactly which of the four factors you're missing.

 FAQ

 Can I pay ChatGPT or OpenAI to be cited?
 No. ChatGPT's web-search results aren't pay-to-play.
-Optimization works only through earned sources (Yelp, listicles, Reddit, your own site).
+Optimization works only through earned sources — Yelp, listicles, Reddit, and your own site.

 What about Perplexity, Bing Copilot, Gemini?
 Same general logic, slightly different source weights.
 Perplexity weights News + Reddit higher.
 Gemini relies more on Google's Knowledge Graph.
 Bing Copilot weights Bing Places + your website.
 We check all of them.

 Does menu schema on my website matter for ChatGPT?
-Yes — adding Schema.org Restaurant + Menu + MenuItem markup lets AI tools understand specific dishes.
-Helps a lot for "best biryani in [city]" — type queries.
+Yes.
+Schema.org Restaurant + Menu + MenuItem markup lets AI tools read specific dishes and prices.
+It helps a lot for "best biryani in [city]"-type queries.

 If you want a check on which prompts ChatGPT does and doesn't mention you for, start with a free 5-minute audit.